mookfist/mookfist-limitlessled-controller/README.md

 Intended as a simple wrapper around the LimitlessLED wifi protocol written in python.

-Supports wifi bridge versions 4, 5, and 6 but currently only provides a subset of functionality.
-You can control the color, and the brightness.
-Other features are not enabled yet.
+Supports wifi bridge versions 4, 5, and 6.
+Current features implemented:

-There are some differences from the original LimitlessLED protocol:

-1. Brightness is a percentage between 0 and 100.
-LimitlessLED protocol's brightness ranges from 2 to 27
-2. Color is a value between 0 and 255 and starts and ends with the color red.
-LimitlesLED protocol's color starts from blue
+1. color
+2. brightnes
+3. toggle white color

+Color values can be in a range from 0 to 255.
+Brightness values can be in a range from 0 to 100.

 ## Installation

+### From Source

 Download the code: https://github.com/mookfist/mookfist-limitlessled-controller/archive/master.zip